 Finally, never give a debt collector access to a bank account.
 You may be tempted to settle with a collector.
 The first thing they will ask is permission to withdraw from a checking account.
 This is not advisable.
 Instead, it’s much safer to pay with a certified check.

-Even with this advice, we advise that you contact an attorney who can help you deal with the debt collabuction process.
+Even with this advice, we advise that you contact an attorney who can help you deal with any abusive debt collection process.
 You don’t want to be stuck having to deal with this on your own.
 Collectors are professionals so you should work with a professional to help your cause.
-We encourage you to visit our website for more information on issues relating to debt collection.
+We encourage you to contact us for more information on issues relating to debt collection.